innazh/Palace14/README.md

 - Defining a list of requirements for a project
 - System design development
 - Prototyping of a system
-- Android Studio development experiance
+- Android Studio development experience